Checho3388/graphql-complexity/README.md

 ```

-## Supported libraries (based on GraphQL-core)
+## Supported libraries
 This library is compatible with the following GraphQL libraries:

-### Strawberry
+### Strawberry GraphQL

 The library is compatible with [strawberry-graphql](https://pypi.org/project/strawberry-graphql/).
-To use the library with strawberry-graphql, you need to install the library with the `strawberry-graphql` extra.
+Use the following command to install the library with Strawberry support:

 ```shell
 poetry install --extras strawberry-graphql
 ```

-To use the library with [strawberry-graphql](https://pypi.org/project/strawberry-graphql/), you need to use the `build_complexity_extension` method to build
+To use the library with Strawberry GraphQL, use the `build_complexity_extension` method to build the complexity
-the complexity extension and add it to the schema.
-This method receives an estimator and returns a complexity
-extension that can be added to the schema.
+extension and add it to the schema.
+This method receives an estimator and returns a complexity extension that can be added to the schema.

 ```python
 import strawberry